Thai Ridgeback: Health

 Thai ridgebacks are a hearty, overall healthy breed with few inherent health issues.
 The breed has reproduced in Thailand almost exclusively by natural selection until the very recent past.
 The domesticated population is small.
 Inbreeding depression has not been observed in the breed.
-Thai Ridgeback Dogs are prone to dermoid sinus.
+Thai Ridgeback Dogs are prone to dermoid sinus which is a genetic disorder.
 Modern lines of Thai Ridgeback, resulting from interpopulation crosses, may also be prone to hip dysplasia and other genetic disorders.

 Temperament

 Thai Ridgebacks are an intelligent breed.
 The energy level is typically medium to high, with most of the day spent lounging and activity periods occurring in sporadic bursts.
 Well bred and properly socialized Thai Ridgebacks make loyal, loving family pets.
 They are naturally protective of their home and family and can be aggressive or shy when not properly socialized.
-They are best kept by consistent owners who have a thorough understanding of dog behavior.
-Because of prior geographic isolation and lack of human contact, the Thai Ridgeback remains independent minded and much of the original natural instinct and drives remain intact, particularly prey drive.
-Due to its nature, the Thai Ridgeback is not recommended for the novice dog handler.
+They are best kept by consistent owners who have a thorough understanding of dog behavior, rehoming the Thai Ridgeback can be challenging due to their bonding nature.
+Because of prior geographic isolation and lack of human contact, the Thai Ridgeback remains independent minded and much of the original natural instinct and drives remain intact, particularly their very high prey drive.
+Due to its nature, the Thai Ridgeback is not at all recommended for the novice dog handler.
 They have an excellent jumping ability and may seek to roam if not properly contained.